chefdarek/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

-This is a simple data science helper package. to install pip install -i https://test.pypi.org/simple/ lambdadata-darek==0.0.1 In python enviroment then import lambdadata
+This is a simple data science helper package. to install pip install -i https://test.pypi.org/simple/ lambdadata-darek==0.0.1 In python enviroment then from lambdadata import lambdadata_py

 ## Contains: